-The Oregon Department of Revenue has begun sending letters to business taxpayers in Oregon reminding them of the new Oregon Corporate Activity Tax (CAT), effective January 1, 2020.
+The Oregon Corporate Activity Tax (CAT) took effect January 1, 2020.
 If you have any type of business filing in Oregon, including a corporation, partnership, or Schedule C for sole proprietors, you have received a letter from the State of Oregon explaining next steps for you as the business owner or manager.

 This letter was confusing for many, but here is what you need to know:

 1) The new law requires business owners with “Oregon commercial activity” that exceeds revenue thresholds, to register their business annually.
 That registration is done online by the business owner through the website Revenue Online.

 A group of related businesses under common control (called a “unitary group”) must register, file and pay this tax as one entity.